madimov/disinfo_radar/README.md

 4. `python DisinfoPipeline.py`

 For now, output data is stored locally in the `Output` directory and a subset is uploaded to Google Drive to feed into Infogram visualizations.

+To see or edit file locations or pipeline settings, use the `config.ini` file.

+For a quick test run of the pipeline with a small data sample, set `test_run_small_sample` to true in `config.ini`.